 These services are intended for general purposes and are not a substitute for professional psychological or medical advice.
 NeuroFlow may not be available in some states in connection with this partnership.

-CAIC’s affiliation with the Value-Added Service providers is limited only to a marketing alliance, and CAIC and the Value-Added Service providers are not under any sort of mutual ownership, joint venture or are otherwise related.
-CAIC makes no representations or warranties regarding the Value-Added Service providers, and does not own or administer any of the products or services provided by the Value-Added Service providers.
+CAIC’s affiliation with the value-added service providers is limited only to a marketing alliance, and CAIC and the value-added service providers are not under any sort of mutual ownership, joint venture or are otherwise related.
+CAIC makes no representations or warranties regarding the value-added service providers, and does not own or administer any of the products or services provided by the value-added service providers.
 Each Value-Added Service provider offers its products and services subject to its own terms, limitations and exclusions.
-Value-Added Services are not available in Idaho, Minnesota or New Mexico.
 State availability may vary.

 Group supplemental insurance coverage is underwritten by Continental American Insurance Company (CAIC), a wholly owned subsidiary of Aflac Incorporated.
 CAIC is not licensed to solicit business in New York, Guam, Puerto Rico or the Virgin Islands.
 For groups sitused in California, insurance coverage is underwritten by Continental American Life Insurance Company.
 For groups sitused in New York, insurance coverage is underwritten by American Family Life Assurance Company of New York.